 Sprouts Are High In Antioxidants

 Aside from improving the bioavailability of certain essential minerals, sprouts are also high in phytochemicals which are important in fighting free radicals.
-See my previous post The Antioxidant Army for more information on phytochemicals and their importance.
+See my previous post What Are Antioxidants Good For for more information on phytochemicals and their importance.

 Which Sprouts Are Highest In Antioxidants